aiephys/multipatch_analysis/doc/source/matrix_analyzer.rst

 About the Matrix Analyzer
 =========================

 The Matrix Analyzer primarily displays the Synaptic Physiology dataset as a **matrix** with presynaptic cell groups along the rows and postsynaptic cell groups along the columns.
 An **element** is a single pre-post pairing within the matrix.
 The Matrix Analyzer is built using python and pyqtgraph.
-Pyqtgraph has many functionalities and features, some of which are highlighted in the **Appendix**.
+Pyqtgraph has many functionalities and features, some of which are highlighted in the :ref:`appendix`.

 .. image:: images/matrix.*

 The Matrix Analyzer has three main panels
-1. Control Panel
+1. :ref:`control-panel`
-2. Matrix Panel
+2. :ref:`matrix-panel`
-3. Data Plot Panel
+3. :ref: `data-plot-panel`

 .. image:: images/panels.*

+.. _control-panel
 =============
 Control Panel
 =============